Healing Waters Lodge

 - Not included in your Healing Waters Lodge stay: Montana fishing licenses, guide gratuities, private water fishing fees, airfare, airport shuttles.
 Airport shuttles can be arranged with the Lodge for an extra charge.
 Cost of non-fishing activities.

 - Reservations, Deposits and Payments: You will be emailed an estimate of your booking, once you have agreed on the terms of the reservation, you will be emailed an invoice for 50% deposit due within 10 days.
 Final payment is due upon check-out.
+We strongly recommend you purchase travel insurance.

 - Cancellation Policy: If you must cancel your reservation, a full refund will be issued if notice of the cancellation is provided in writing at least 120 days prior to your lodging and fishing dates.